jaxriemer/Learning-Projects/Project 3/README.md

 So time is not linear, and neither am I when it comes to projects.
 As I write this, I have not quite finished with project 2 yet.
 But sometimes it's okay to jump around.
 Sometimes you hit a dead end, or the current project doesn't pique your interest.
 It's okay to wander around, while still being able to keep sight.

+This project is with a Raspberry zero.
+I will call this a mini project, since it my goal is to ssh into my Raspberry Pi.
+This is something I have done before, but it has been a while since I have last done it and my computer was recently reset so I don't have my past setups in place.